RollandYim/gen_vsxproj/README.md

 INSTALL STEP
 ============
 1. Fetch GuidGen.exe from GuidgenConsole
-2. Put GuidGen.exe in the same directory with gen.py
+2. Put GuidGen.exe in the same directory as gen.py
 3. ./gen.py

 USAGE